jpaulm/drawfbp/README.md

 If you use the old `drawfbp-2.16.10.jar` or older, you must provide access to the `math.geom2d` jar file.

-The standard (javax.help) JavaHelp jar file (also available on Maven) has now been included among the DrawFBP deliverables.
+The standard (javax.help) JavaHelp jar file (also available on Maven) has now been included among the DrawFBP deliverables in the `lib` folder.

 Description
 -----------